lesichkovm/node-red-contrib-playwright-automation/README.md

 ### Prerequisites
 - Node.js 14 or later
 - Node-RED 2.0 or later
+- Python 3.7 or later (for virtual environment support)
 - Playwright browsers (will be installed automatically)

 ### Installation Methods